PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-Behind-the-Scenes.md

 - You might have the same challenges in your workplace - we are just another dev team after all
 - You might be interested in "how we do things" - even if they are better, worse, or different
-- We might want to show some stuff off - if it's new, or we're proud of an internal achievment
+- We might want to show some stuff off - if it's new, or we're proud of an internal achievement
 - We want to show you our office, and convince you that you want to join us

 Now normally, this event is organised by the Recruitment department (in the name of getting interesting people in the door to check out the office), but don't turn off just yet!
 It wouldn't happen if we didn't match the criteria above; if the developers didn't want to talk, we wouldn't force the event, and to be honest, if you've been to one of these events, you know that Coolblue is no hard sell - our office is pretty awesome after all - and hopefully you feel the people (that you're coming to listen to) are worthwhile too!